White clothing in Korea

 Until the 1950s, a significant proportion of Koreans wore white hanbok, sometimes called minbok, on a daily basis.
 Many Korean people, from infancy through old age and across the social spectrum, dressed in white.
 They only wore color on special occasions or if their job required a certain uniform.
 Early evidence of the practice dates from around the 2nd century BCE.
 It continued until the 1950–1953 Korean War, after which the resulting poverty caused the practice to end.

 It is not known when, how, or why the practice came about; it is also uncertain when and how consistently it was practiced.
 It possibly arose due to the symbolism of the color white, which was associated with cleanliness and heaven.
 The Japanese colonial view controversially attributed the Korean penchant for white clothing to mourning.
 The practice was persistently maintained and defended; it survived at least 25 pre-colonial and over 100 Japanese colonial era regulations and prohibitions.

 This practice has developed a number of symbolic interpretations.
 The rigorous defense of the practice and effort needed to maintain it have been seen as symbolic of Korean stubbornness.
-The Korean ethnonationalist terms paegŭiminjok and paegŭidongpo, both roughly meaning white-clothed people, were coined to promote a distinct Korean identity, primarily as a reaction to Japanese assimilationist policies.
+The Korean nationalist terms paegŭiminjok and paegŭidongp'o, both roughly meaning white-clothed people, were coined to promote a distinct Korean identity, primarily as a reaction to Japanese assimilationist policies.